 Anderson noted that until Friday’s announcement, the full extent of losses through UGC was not widely understood.

-“This is the first message that we have got about the scale of the losses,” Anderson explained.
+“This is the first message that we have got about the scale of the losses,” Anderson said.

 “We were obviously aware of the UGC matter and the circumstances behind that, we knew there was a problem with the Global Capital Property Fund, but we just didn’t know what sort of dollar losses might be possible.
 This has obviously made that a front and centre issue.”